Britney Taylor, Antonio Brown’s Rape Accuser, Releases Statement About Lawsuit

 Britney Taylor had come forward as the party accusing New England Patriots wide receiver Antonio Brown of rape.
 As The Inquisitr previously reported, Brown has been accused of rape — over the course of three separate encounters — in a federal lawsuit.

-The lawsuit was announced Tuesday evening.
-Taylor also released a statement Tuesday evening, through her lawyer, David Haas of Haas Law.
+The lawsuit was announced on Tuesday evening.
+Taylor also released the same evening through her lawyer, David Haas of Haas Law.

 “As a rape victim of Antonio Brown, deciding to speak out has been an incredibly difficult decision.
 I have found strength in my faith, my family, and from the accounts of other survivors of sexual assault.
 Speaking out removes the shame that I have felt for the past year and places it on the person responsible for my rape.
 I will cooperate with the NFL and any other agencies; however, at this time, I respectfully request that the media please respect my privacy.”